I am here because:

 • The responsible party (if the resident cannot make healthcare decisions) must be notified and give consent for restraint use.

-• Use of the least restrictive device (example - a recliner instead of a vest restraint) must be used.
+• Use of the least restrictive device (for example - a recliner instead of a vest restraint) must be used.

 • A documented plan for periodic attempts at reduction or elimination of the restraint should be noted.